etrepum/mb-2014-spring-intro/06-javascript/README.md

 pageTitle.text("My code runs!");
 ```

+> This seemed to work, although I did it without the var

 When you save this, JSLint might give you some warnings.
 They're
 not very good warnings for us, but we can relax them by adding
 exactly these comments to the top of our `clicks.js` file: